01 of 04

 04 of 04

 Work the Embroidery Design

 Turn the paper over and embroider the design.
-Do not use knots--start and end your thread like you would for any type of embroidery project worked on fabric, weaving the ends.
+Do not use knots—start and end your thread as you would for any type of embroidery project worked on fabric, weaving the ends.
 Rather than using an away knot, you can temporarily hold the end in place with a small tab of removable tape.